-The English landscape is central to my poetic imagination and my passion for the countryside can be traced back to childhood and particularly my experiences of visiting my grandparents, who lived in the Holme Valley in West Yorkshire.
+I find inspiration in the British countryside and this can be traced back to childhood, particularly experiences of visiting my grandparents, who lived in the Holme Valley in West Yorkshire.
 This Pennine region was depicted memorably in the classic BBC comedy series Last of the Summer Wine and continues to find popular exposure through the work of artist Ashley Jackson.

 My maternal grandparents, the Dysons, lived in a tiny village called Wilshaw, high up on a hill above Meltham, which is roughly six or seven miles to the south-west of Huddersfield.
 From their house, there was a tremendous panoramic view of the countryside – distant to the north-east was the tower of Castle Hill which overlooks Huddersfield; to the north, the land dropped steeply into a valley and then rose up to woods, fields and farms; in the valley to the north-west were the roofs of Meltham; and high up to the west was the huge, remote brown moorland which led over towards Saddleworth and Greater Manchester.